 Can we experience both negative and positive emotions when faced with suffering and death?

-The University of California San Francisco found when it undertook its Coping Project, that partners who were caregivers of men suffering from AIDS, experienced both negative and positive emotions.
+The University of California San Francisco found, with its Coping Project, that partners who were caregivers of men suffering from AIDS, experienced both negative and positive emotions.
 These emotions occurred alongside each other in both the caregiving and the bereavement periods.

 The project identified these four categories of positive emotion coping techniques: